 I Am One of Those Too: When Pat tries to impress Mary by pretending to be a suave architect.
 Cue her architect friend.
 Who was also only pretending.

 I Never Told You My Name: Ted is confused on how Dom knows about the zipper incident, since he never told him.
 Dom does a Hand Wave to this by saying he only lived four towns away.
 This seems like a minor throwaway moment, but comes back later when Dom is revealed to be "Woogie", Mary's high school boyfriend prior to meeting Ted, which also shows how he knew about said incident.

 Love Dodecahedron: A Type 3 Triang Relation extended into a Love Dodecahedron with Mary at the center.
 Everybody is in love with/stalks Mary, including the main character and even football star Brett Favre.
 Naturally, Mary choses the main character even over Brett.
 (She's a Niners fan.)

-You Monster!: The cops mistake Ted for a Serial Killer who gruesomely hacks up his victims and carries their corpses around in body bags, who happened to catch a ride with Ted.
+You Monster!: Parodied.
+The cops mistake Ted for a Serial Killer who gruesomely hacks up his victims and carries their corpses around in body bags and happened to catch a ride with Ted.
 During his Mistaken Confession Ted is talking about hitchhikers, but the cops think this is a Deadly Euphemism for his "victims".
-When Ted casually says that he may have had up to 50 hitchhikers in his life, one of the horrified detectives loses it, simply says "You son of a bitch... you're gonna fry.", and slams Ted's head into the table repeatedly.
+When Ted casually says that he may have had up to 50 hitchhikers in his life, one of the horrified detectives loses it, simply says "You son of a bitch... you're gonna fry" and slams Ted's head into the table repeatedly.